 Is HVAC a Difficult Job?

 You can't fully escape stress when on the job.
-HVAC technicians service complex equipment and may be subject to cramped or uncomfortable working conditions.
+HVAC technicians handle complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
 Appropriate experience and tools can help address any concerns.
-In addition, paid training and a steady supply of work help HVAC professionals fend off some of the most common triggers of work-related stress.
+Additionally, paid training and a steady supply of work help people in the HVAC industry avoid some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Carrying heavy items and performing repetitive motions are a couple of ways the HVAC industry can be physically demanding.
+Moving heavy equipment and performing repetitive motions are both common during HVAC work.
 Accessing and servicing large equipment can be strenuous.
-HVAC work can be very physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

 Are HVAC Careers at Risk Because of a Recession?

-While a recession can affect any industry, HVAC is particularly resilient due to the essential nature of heating and cooling equipment.
+While no job is guaranteed to survive a recession, HVAC is consistently avoiding the worst of economic downturns due to the essential nature of heating and cooling equipment.
 Repairs and installation will always be needed, which means apprentices and master technicians alike can often find work across the country.

 Is HVAC a Good Career for the Future?

-As HVAC systems continue to advance, professional servicing will become even more important.
-Newer models of heating and cooling systems consume less energy or produce it from renewable sources like solar and wind.
-Environmentally sustainable HVAC equipment will keep growing more popular, as will the need for certified HVAC technicians.
+As HVAC equipment becomes more complex, technicians and installers will become even more important.
+New forms of heating and cooling systems use less energy or generate it from renewable sources such as solar and wind.
+Environmentally sustainable HVAC equipment will continue to expand, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To become an HVAC technician, you’ll need a high school diploma or GED in addition to technical training.
-Other, more specific (and higher paying) HVAC careers typically need additional education or certifications.
+To start a career as an HVAC technician, you’ll need a high school diploma or GED on top of professional training.
+Other, more specialized (and higher paying) HVAC careers require additional education or certifications.

-Earn certifications by taking classes at a community college or trade school.
-The time it takes to become an HVAC technician varies from program to program, which is most often around six months to two years.
+Earn certifications by signing up for classes at a community college or trade school.
+How much time is needed to become an HVAC technician may fluctuate depending on the specific program, which is typically six months to two years.
 Your employer might also require NATE certification.
-This refers to North American Technician Excellence, this key accreditation builds on your existing industry knowledge to maximize your capabilities.
+This refers to North American Technician Excellence, this key accreditation further develops your technical knowledge to help you better serve customers.

-Even though basic concepts of an HVAC career could be learned on your own, professional development means blending classroom programs with on-site training.
-At the same time, HVAC careers don’t require things like advanced math skills.
-While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set relies on critical thinking, in order to properly identify problems and ensure quality installation.
+While some elements of an HVAC career could be learned on your own, getting the necessary education means combining classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While you'll need to know some basic math, the majority of an HVAC professionals’ skill set relies on critical thinking, for identifying problems and ensure quality installation.

-Your work schedule may vary based on the project and job site.
+The daily schedule may vary depending on where you work.
 If you are a repair technician, you may work early, late or be on call throughout the day.
-If you work in construction/home building or management, you are more likely to have a set schedule for regular business hours.
+For projects more relevant to new construction, you will be more likely to keep to a set schedule during normal business hours.

-As we mentioned before, you should be comfortable working outdoors in inclement weather as well as in difficult-to-reach places.
-If you work in a customer-facing role, strong customer service skills are always welcome.
+As stated previously, you should be comfortable working outdoors in severe weather as well as in difficult-to-reach places.
+If you work in a customer-facing role, strong customer service skills are always a positive.

 Do HVAC Careers Offer Good Salaries??
 Average Salary for HVAC Technicians and Other HVAC Careers

-Because HVAC is a fast-growing industry, your salary should reflect that.
+Since the HVAC industry is growing quickly, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Higher earners usually make around $56,600 and $68,000.
-Then again, salaries may fluctuate based on your location and its cost of living.
-Experienced HVAC technicians transitioning to a position in management in a high-paying state could make upward of six figures.
+Professionals with specialized skills could make between $56,600 and $68,000.
+Having said that, salaries may fluctuate based on your location and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state may make as much as six figures.

 • HVAC manager, $72,515 average salary